imbas forosnai | poetic inspiration of the irish filidh

 Interestingly, I have come across another interpretation of the term Dichetal Do Chennaib, in which it is explained as ‘chanting from heads’.
 Our ancient ancestors were a war-like people; it is well known that the Celtic warrior took the heads of enemies as trophies of war.
 These were often placed beside the hearth, but whether as a display of prowess, or for more practical reasons, for example to ‘cure’ and be preserved in the heat and smoke of the fire, we don’t know.
 Irish mythology, however, tells tales of heads beside fireplaces which continue to speak/ chant, even in the Fenian Cycle.

-The Leabhar Bhaile an Mhóta (the Book of Ballymote, 1390AD) also mentions these three terms as ‘the three things required of an Ollam’; they were to be learned in the 8th year of training.
-No wonder it took them 20 years to qualify!
+The Leabhar Bhaile an Mhóta (the Book of Ballymote, 1390AD) also mentions these three terms as ‘the three things required of an Ollam’; they were to be learned in the eighth year of training.

 In the Bretha Nemed Déidenach (‘the last Bretha Nemed’, an ancient law text concerning poets and filidh, among other subjects), Tenm Láida is not even mentioned in connection with the other two techniques.
 It has been replaced entirely with a new term, anamain, which is a particular type of verse.